top of page

 Clarence Property’s ‘Habitat Management’ measures have negated the Wallum Sedge Frog entirely, whilst focusing only on the Wallum Froglet.

-with artificial ‘Breeding Ponds’ - the viability of which has been brought into serious question by leading ecologists.
+Clarence Property has proposed to replace the destruction of Wallum’s acid frog habitat with artificial ‘Breeding Ponds’ - the viability of which has been brought into serious question by leading ecologists.
 Both species of frog are highly sensitive to habitat modification, hydrology changes and pH levels – requiring the acidic, tannin-rich water that Wallum ecology uniquely provides.

 Clarence Property has failed to establish any precedent of breeding success in artificial conditions, the least of which should be a minimum of five years of proven breeding success, considering the Vulnerable status of these frogs.